spindlymist/spindlymist.github.io/content/projects/tacsense/index.md

 [[extra.screenshots]]
 file = "product_sensor.png"
 alt = "A winding blue line leads from the top to a render of one of TacSense's pressure sensors, then turns gray and continues off the bottom.
-Adjacent to the image is the heading \"Sensors\" above a couple of bullet points." caption = "My client wanted to emphasize that they offer a complete solution from sensors to software and everything between.
-I devised an \"animated trail\" that visually connects the dots as the user scrolls, mirroring the flow of data in the product line."
+Adjacent to the image is the heading \"Sensors\" above a couple of bullet points." caption = "As the user explores the TacSense stack, my so-called \"animated trail\" visually connects each layer, tracing the flow of data in the real world."

 [[extra.screenshots]]
 file = "product_hardware.png"
 alt = "A winding blue line leads from the top to an intricate vector illustration of a circuit board, then turns gray and continues off the bottom.
-Adjacent to the circuit is the heading \"Hardware\" above a couple of bullet points." caption = "A circuit illustration I designed for the next part of the animated trail."
+Adjacent to the circuit is the heading \"Hardware\" above a couple of bullet points." caption = "A circuit illustration I created for the next part of the animated trail."

 [[extra.screenshots]]
 file = "product_wireless.png"